-The political science department at Hiram College is divided into four sub-fields: American Politics, Comparative Politics, International Politics and Political Philosophy.
-Political science students can benefit from the Garfield Institute for Public Leadership, which helps students develop expertise in foreign and domestic public policy, so that they are ready for leadership positions with corporate, government, and non-profit organizations, and also the Garfield Center for the Study of the American Presidency.
+The political science department at Hiram College is divided into four sub-fields: American Politics, Comparative Politics, International Politics, and Political Philosophy.
+Political science students can benefit from both the Garfield Center for Public Leadership, which helps students develop expertise in foreign and domestic public policy in preparation for leadership positions with corporate, government and non-profit organizations, and also the Garfield Center for the Study of the American Presidency.

 The department strongly encourages students to participate in off-campus internships, commonly at government offices, non-profit organizations, research institutions and law firms.
 Every year a number of students serve as interns on Capitol Hill, in the offices of Senators and Congressional Representatives.
-After graduating, alumni have pursued careers in the private sector, as well as in the fields of government, education and law.
+After graduating, alumni of the department have pursued careers in the private sector, as well as in the fields of government, law and education.

 For advising and more information, please contact: